amiya-sur/Detecting-Water-Potaility-using-Data-Analytics/README.md

-# Water Potability Prediction using Data Analytics
+# Water Potability Prediction using Machine Learning

 Predicting the potability of water based on various physicochemical features using machine learning models.